 Roth actually gains $1,748 on the additional premium and loan interest he pays in.

 We explained this over and over again to Roth.
-The Authorized Advisor explained it.
+The Professional explained it.
 Pamela Yellen explained it.
 And the insurance company explained it.
 But Roth insists on ignoring “Part Two” and comparing buying cars using his policy to not buying the cars at all.
 Why?
 Because that’s the only way his argument will work!

 It seems pretty clear to us.
 To have the most money in your pocket, don’t buy a car!
 Take the bus.
 But if you are going to buy a car, nothing is more financially savvy than banking on yourself, using a Bank On Yourself policy loan.